-What Is CoalSwarm?
+What Is the CoalSwarm Wiki?

 How Reliable is the Information?

-The CoalSwarm wiki pages are hosted within the SourceWatch wiki.
 The policy of SourceWatch is to ensure that articles are fair, accurate and each key point is referenced.
 Our standard is, wherever possible, to have material referenced to an online source so that readers can go back to the original source and check material for themselves.

 Most articles begin as brief “stubs” and are then progressively expanded and refined by CoalSwarm’s own researchers as well as by members of the public.
 This multiple-author, multiple-editor approach takes advantage of the collective wisdom of the community.
 Each statement of fact must be referenced to a published source, thereby allowing quick verification of information by readers.